Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Stakeholder discussions

 \subsubsection{\textbf{Frictions---Which content and design features present challenges in exploration and interpretation?}}

 The methodological questions outlined above represent critical reflections that can be considered as frictions between participants' understanding (and belief) in the data presented.
 Moreover, we also found that some of the data representations presented challenges for interpretation.
 For example, participants found it challenging to \textbf{understand the quantification of abstract co-benefits}: i.e., how social benefits can be compared, \itquote{I'm not sure how you compare that value of my [travel] time relating to the value of breathing cleaner air} (P6).
-While this is related to methodology, P9 acknowledged the complexity of \itquote{the [multi-faceted] data that you have to put in[to the atlas].} We believe that this challenge of explaining analytical values and measures to describe complex real-world topics is inherent in the comprehensive approach of visualization atlases in general (cf. \cite{wang_visualization_2025}).
+While this is related to methodology, P9 acknowledged the complexity of \itquote{the [multi-faceted] data that you have to put in[to the Atlas].} We believe that this challenge of explaining analytical values and measures to describe complex real-world topics is inherent in the comprehensive approach of visualization atlases in general ( \cite{wang_visualization_2025}).

 The interpretation of patterns in the visualizations and understanding their real-world meaning also presented challenges.
 While participants found the standard visualizations like bar charts easy to read, some found it challenging to \textbf{translate observed patterns to practical policy implications}.
 For example, P6 asked about the disproportionate contributions across the 11 co-benefits categories (\autoref{fig:atlas-pages}-B),\itquote{Why will physical activity go up that much?} This lack of clarity may negatively impact participants' willingness to take action: \itquote{So if I talk to a policy maker, improved diets sounds great, but how?
-What specifically do you need me in order to do that?}~(P5).
+What specifically do you need me to do?}~(P5).
 Related to this are frictions imposed by participants questioning the \textbf{reliability of the data}.
 While participants understood that projection data does not promise certainty, they still sought some indication of the data's reliability to represent reality: \itquote{What can one do to avoid overstating what is possible?
 Obviously you can't have a detailed survey of every single property!}~(P12).
+While the complete data reliability explanations exist in our methodology page, it is a challenge to surface and deliver targeted explanations that suits different stakeholders' requirements.